-Click here to access Council's formal GIPA 'Access to Information' form.
+Access Council's formal GIPA 'Access to Information' form from the website.

 6.3 Access to information and the public interest

 In deciding whether to release information, Council must decide whether it is in the public interest to disclose the information.
 Under the GIPA Act, there is an underlying principle to encourage greater accessibility to government information for members of the public and a general presumption in favour of disclosure.